Causal Inference and Data Fusion in Econometrics: Transportability of Causal Knowledge

 By applying the rules of do-calculus, we can now show that s-admissibility implies transportability across domains.

 The first equation follows from the definition that distributions in the target domain $\Pi^*$ are denoted by conditioning on $S$.
-The second line follows from conditioning.
-The third line is derived by using the s-admissibility of $Z$ and recognizing the fact that $X$ is a child of $Z$ and, therefore, exerts no causal influence on $Z$ (formally, rule 3 of do-calculus can be applied).
+The second line follows from conditioning and summing over $Z$.
+The third line is derived by using the s-admissibility of $Z$ and recognizing the fact that $X$ is a child of $Z$ and, therefore, exerts no causal influence on $Z$ (formally, rule 3 of do-calculus applies).
 The last line is then just a restatement.

 As long as Figure \ref{fig_transportability1} provides an accurate model for the setting in \citet{Banerjee2007}, the causal effect of the remedial education program in Mumbai can thus be computed by reweighting the stratum-specific causal effect (for every income level of $Z$) obtained in Vadodara by the income distribution $P^*(z)$ in Mumbai.
-No experimental data from Mumbai is required.
+No experimental data for Mumbai is required.
 This result is stated in its full generality in the following corollary.